Jeffrey Epstein: J. Epstein & Company (1988–2019)

 In 1988, while Epstein was still consulting for Hoffenberg, he founded his financial management firm, J. Epstein & Company.
-The company was said by Epstein to have been formed to manage the assets of clients with more than in net worth, although others have expressed skepticism that he was restrictive of the clients that he took.
+According to Epstein, the company managed the assets of clients with more than in net worth, although others have expressed skepticism about that number, as he was secretive of the clients that he took.

 The only publicly known billionaire client of Epstein was Leslie Wexner, chairman and CEO of L Brands (formerly The Limited, Inc.) and Victoria's Secret.
 In 1986, Epstein met Wexner through their mutual acquaintances, insurance executive Robert Meister and his wife, in Palm Beach.
 A year later, Epstein became Wexner's financial adviser and served as his right-hand man.
 Within the year, Epstein had sorted out Wexner's entangled finances.
 In July 1991, Wexner granted Epstein full power of attorney over his affairs.
 The power of attorney allowed Epstein to hire people, sign checks, buy and sell properties, borrow money, and do anything else of a legally binding nature on Wexner's behalf.
 Epstein managed Wexner's wealth and various projects such as the building of his yacht, the Limitless.
 It was during this time that Southern Air Transport relocated its headquarters to service Wexner's brands, and that Epstein dated models like Stacey Williams.
 Epstein represented himself as a global talent scout for Victoria's Secret during this time and used this powerful position to sexually manipulate young women.

 By 1995, Epstein was a director of the Wexner Foundation and Wexner Heritage Foundation.
 He was also the president of Wexner's Property, which developed part of the town of New Albany outside Columbus, Ohio, where Wexner lived.
 Epstein made millions in fees by managing Wexner's financial affairs.
-Although never employed by L Brands, he frequently corresponded with the company executives.
 Epstein often attended Victoria's Secret fashion shows, and hosted the models at his New York City home, as well as helping aspiring models get work with the company.

-In 1996, Epstein changed the name of his firm to the Financial Trust Company and, for tax advantages, based it on the island of St. Thomas in the US Virgin Islands.
-By relocating to the US Virgin Islands, Epstein was able to reduce federal income taxes by 90 percent.
-The US Virgin Islands acted as an offshore tax haven, while at the same time offering the advantages of being part of the United States banking system; Epstein, who capitalized on his relation with Jes Staley while the latter was employed by JP Morgan, maintained close relations with that bank's subsidiary in the USVI.
+In 1996, Epstein changed the name of his firm to the Financial Trust Company and, for tax advantages, based it on the island of St. Thomas in the U.S. Virgin Islands.
+By relocating to the U.S. Virgin Islands, Epstein was able to reduce federal income taxes by 90 percent.
+The U.S. Virgin Islands acted as an offshore tax haven, while at the same time offering the advantages of being part of the U.S. banking system; Epstein, who capitalized on his relation with Jes Staley while the latter was employed by JP Morgan, maintained close relations with that bank's subsidiary in the USVI.